 The TCL 55S434 displays native 4k content perfectly, and there aren't any visible issues.

-This TV has amazing gradient handling, better than the TCL 4 Series 2020.
+This TV has amazing gradient handling, better than the TCL 4 Series/S435 2020.
 There's only a bit of banding in the grays and light greens, but it's not very noticeable.
 The Gradation Clear setting doesn't improve the gradients in the test pattern or real content.

-We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.
+This TV isn't expect to have VA panels that experience permanent image retention, as the VA panel in our long-term test appears immune.

 The TCL 55S434 has a decent response time.
 However, there's noticeable smearing with fast-moving content because of its slower response time and overshoot in darker transitions.
 The backlight's flicker frequency also causes image duplication.